Why ~2 Hours for Resting Pork Butt?

 Rather, they’re smoking to tenderness or near tenderness and then they’re holding overnight.

-In a restaurant setting, this is achieved with specialized warming cabinets that are calibrated to specific temperatures and even humiditys; Common brands include Alto Shaam and Cres Cor.
+In a restaurant setting, this is achieved with specialized warming cabinets that are calibrated to specific temperatures and even humidity; Common brands include Alto Shaam and Cres Cor.

 Almost all my pork butts these days are smoked on my Weber kettle.

-When they stall (usually at around 150-165F), I like to wrap them in an aluminum pan and then put them in my electric smoker until they reach probe tenderness.
+When they’re out of the stall (170F+), I like to wrap them in an aluminum pan and then put them in my electric smoker until they reach probe tenderness.

-When holding pork butt though, there are really two options:
+When holding pork butt, there are really 2 options:

-1. Smoke to tenderness, then rest for 1-2 hours, then put back in your electric smoker or oven set to 145-165F overnight.
+- Smoke to tenderness, then rest for 1-2 hours, then put back in your electric smoker or oven set to 175F* overnight.

-2. Smoke to near probe tenderness (190F), then drop the temperature of your smoker to 165F, and leave the pork butt wrapped without a rest.
+- Smoke to near probe tenderness (190F), then drop the temperature of your smoker to 175F, and leave the pork butt wrapped without a rest.

 If your goal is to hold pork butt for an extended period of time – like the next day – I find the second method results in better pulled pork.